Three Springs Campground

-Newport, Kentucky and its surrounding area feature several developed campgrounds along the Ohio River, offering a range of camping experiences within a short drive of the city.
-Campers can choose from established sites like Tucker's Landing with concrete pads directly overlooking the river, or Winton Woods Campground located about 20 minutes from downtown Cincinnati with full hookup RV sites, tent pads, and camping cabins.
+Newport, Kentucky and its surrounding area feature several developed campgrounds along the Ohio River, ranging from RV sites with full hookups to tent pads and camping cabins within a short drive of the city.
+Campers can choose from sites like Tucker's Landing with concrete pads directly overlooking the river, or Winton Woods Campground located about 20 minutes from downtown Cincinnati with full hookup RV sites, tent pads, and camping cabins.
 The camping landscape includes both Kentucky and Ohio options, with most campgrounds providing amenities for tent and RV camping, while some like Winton Woods also offer glamping accommodations and cabin rentals.

 Many campgrounds in the region operate year-round, though some like Stonelick State Park Campground and Big Bone Lick State Historic Site observe seasonal operations from April through October.
 "The sites are very clean.
 There wasn't any playgrounds for the kids but they still had fun," noted one camper about Tucker's Landing.
 Road access is generally good throughout the area with most sites featuring paved or concrete pads suitable for larger RVs.
 Weather conditions along the Ohio River can affect camping experiences, particularly during spring when rainfall may cause river levels to rise.
 Cell service is typically strong throughout the area given the proximity to urban centers, though noise from nearby roads and restaurants may be noticeable at some riverfront locations.